MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-enable-and-disable-encryption-keys.md

 You can encrypt data on the ADD INCLUDE<!--[!INCLUDE[nav_server](../../includes/nav_server_md.md)]--> by generating new or importing existing encryption keys that you enable on the server.

 > [!NOTE]
->  If ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../includes/dyn_nav_md.md)]--> is configured with multiple service tiers, then you must first enable encryption on one server and then export the key so it can be imported to another server where you enable encryption.
+>  If [!INCLUDE[d365fin](includes/d365fin_md.md)] is configured with multiple service tiers, then you must first enable encryption on one server and then export the key so it can be imported to another server where you enable encryption.
 You cannot generate different keys within one multiple-server environment.

  You encrypt data by enabling an encryption key on a server where an encryption key exists.